Ackee-Blockchain/reentrancy-examples/contracts/erc721/README.md

 ### Mitigation

+- **ReentrancyGuard**: Implement a ReentrancyGuard to prevent reentrant calls.
 - Use a single variable to track `totalSupply`.
-- Implement a Reentrancy Guard to prevent reentrant calls.

 ### Resource